Matthew Fontaine Maury: Scientific career

 Maury's work on ocean currents and investigations of the whaling industry led him to suspect that a warm-water, ice-free northern passage existed between the Atlantic and Pacific.
 He thought he detected a warm surface current pushing into the Arctic, and logs of old whaling ships indicated that whales killed in the Atlantic bore harpoons from ships in the Pacific (and vice versa).
-The frequency of these occurrences seemed unlikely if the whales had traveled around Cape Horn.
+The frequency of these occurrences seemed unlikely if the whales had travelled around Cape Horn.